Leading businesses need more than hard work and solid results right now. They also need a pipeline of talent that will drive future success.

 Though the above characteristics translate well to many organizations, the factors your business looks for in its people and leadership will depend on your unique culture.

 In some roles and companies, speed is a priority, so “quick thinker” may need to be on your list.
 In other places, thoroughness matters more.
-In that case, you may be looking for your “detail-oriented” individuals.
+In that case, you may be looking for individuals who pay attention to detail.
 Compassionate, competitive, experienced — there are so many more characteristics that may need to enter into the equation depending on your organization's unique goals.

 And your definition of "high-potential" should change just as frequently as your goals do.